hydraulic-institute/edb/source/01_pump-fundamentals/03_combined.md

 It is important to understand how the pump will interact with the system it is used in over a range of operating conditions.
 Combining the pump performance curve with the system curve will help show where the system will operate.
 In general, the system flow rate will be where the pump curve intersects the system curve.
-Pump and system curve interaction is covered in <a href="https://www.pumps.org/product/ansi-hi-9-6-1-2017-rotodynamic-pumps-guideline-for-npsh-margin/" target="_blank">ANSI/HI 14.3 – Rotodynamic Pumps for Design and Application</a>.
+Pump and system curve interaction is covered in <a href="https://www.pumps.org/what-we-do/standards/?pumps-search-product=14.3&hi-order=asc&hi-order-by=name" target="_blank">ANSI/HI 14.3</a>.

 Knowing the shape of the system curve will help illustrate the pump operating conditions as the system conditions vary due to changes in valve position, parts of the system coming on and off line, and upset conditions.
-Additionally, by overlaying the pump curves, it will help determinine if the pump is sized correctly to overcome the static and dynamic head of the system.
+Additionally, by overlaying the pump curves, it will help determine if the pump is sized correctly to overcome the static head and frictional head losses of the system.

 Using a pump and system curve will also help evaluate pump speed and impeller trimming.
 Both of which will change the pump curve and, therefore, where the system will operate.